MicrosoftDocs/learn/learn-pr/azure/protect-virtual-machines-with-azure-backup/includes/2-azure-backup-features-scenarios.md

-Azure Backup isn't a single service that can back up one type of virtual machine (VM).
+Azure Backup isn't a single service that can back up one type of virtual machine.
 Azure Backup is a suite of components that make it easy to back up machines and workloads in Azure or on-premises.
-For Windows users, some components allow for specific workloads like SQL or SharePoint to have additional back up and restore options.
+For Windows users, some components allow for specific workloads like SQL Server or SharePoint to have additional back up and restore options.

 To address your company's Business Continuity and Disaster Recovery (BCDR) plan, there must be a full back up and restore capability for all of your high risk servers.
 You've been asked to enable and test back up and restore functionality for these critical Windows and Linux assets.